NeoEcc/domain-adaptation/files/README.md

     has_inference: False
 }
 ```
-And stores the number of datasets with inference, ground truth and both:
+It also stores the number of datasets with inference, ground truth and both:
 ```
 {
     "inference": x,